25A0/blob/README.md

     in-place string formatting with `string.format(formatstring, ...)` and calculates the size of the resulting string.

+#### Offset

+If you need to change the offset manually, use `blob:seek(pos)` to move to a certain position.
+You can also directly read or write `blob.pos`, which contains the current offset.

+The offset is handled in Lua's 1-based indexing, so that the very first byte is at offset 1.

 ### Custom types

 The module `Blob` contains an array `types` where custom types are stored.